eeditiones/tei-publisher-lib/README.md

 ### Bats Test Suites (optional, for CI)

+- Prerequisites: [Bats](https://bats-core.readthedocs.io/en/stable/) , curl.
+For the XML/XPath suite, xmllint (libxml2-utils) is required.
+- a running eXist-db container as used by the smoke tests.

 - `test/01-smoke.bats`: Container smoke tests.
 Verifies the container responds, is healthy, and that the TEI Publisher Library package is deployed without errors.
 These tests assume a local Docker container named `exist` listening on port `8080`.

 - `test/02-xqsuite.bats`: Calls the XQSuite test runner endpoint and parses the JUnit XML with shell tools.
 It saves the JUnit report returned by the first endpoint check to `build/testsuite.xml` for inspection/artifacts.
 Fails the job if any testcase fails.